-The basic reason why many of us believe and blindly follow the dogmas of religion is fear.
+The basic reason why so many of us believe and follow the dogmas of religion is fear.

 What are we afraid of?

 We fear many things, but all of our fears ultimately come down to one basic fear: the fear of death — that is, the fear of insubstantiality, temporarity, emptiness.

 We all deep down sense our transience.
-The ego that we have worked on so hard to create is inevitably going to dissolve and disappear at some point in the future.
-Afraid to consciously accept this gut feeling, we desperately try to find something to cling on to, something that will give us hope and console us that we’ll keep on living forever, no matter what that “something” might be.
+The ego that we have worked on so hard to create is inevitably going to dissolve and disappear at any point in time.
+Afraid to consciously accept this gut feeling, we desperately try to find something to cling on to — something to console us that we’ll keep on living forever, no matter what that “something” might be.

 Some people are willing to believe in a virgin who can give birth, others are ready to accept that a god-like figure is floating somewhere above the clouds, and still others have no trouble worshiping idols.

 Our fear of death has made us believe in anything, no matter how illogical and silly it is.
-And this fear is being exploited by those cunning, power-hungry ones who are willing to propound all sorts of religious ideologies so as to entrap us into them: priests, gurus, religious teachers of all kinds.
+And this fear is being exploited by those cunning, power-hungry ones who are willing to propound all sorts of religious ideologies so as to emotionally entrap us: priests, gurus, religious teachers of all kinds.

-Fear has lead us to accept and blindly follow dogmatic religious beliefs.
-Yet, we have no empirical basis for those beliefs — that’s exactly why they are called beliefs in the first place.
-In fact, we never took a single moment to critically think about the beliefs that we hold in dear faith and question their validity — again, out of fear.
-We have been conditioned to think that to doubt religion means to sin and end up in hell, and who in his or her right mind would desire to be thrown into hellfire?
+Fear has led us to accept and blindly follow dogmatic religious beliefs.
+Yet, we have no empirical evidence to support those beliefs — that’s exactly why they are called beliefs in the first place.
+In fact, we never took a single moment to question the validity of the beliefs we hold in dear faith — again, out of fear.
+We have been conditioned to think that to doubt religion means to sin and end up in hell, and who in his/her right mind would risk being thrown into hellfire?